What are ants?

-Odorous house ants emit a foul, rotting-coconut odor when they are crushed.
+Odorous house ants emit a foul, rotting coconut odor when they are crushed.

 Argentine ants are well-known for moving together in large, wide trails.
 These ants have massive colonies and many nesting sites.

-Harvester ants have long hairs on the underside of their heads, making it appear like they have beards.
-These ants “harvest” seeds to feed their colony.
+Harvester ants have long hairs on the underside of their heads, making it appear like they have beards—these ants “harvest” seeds to feed their colony.

 Are ants dangerous?

 Ants, depending on their species, nesting habits, and whether they sting or bite, have the potential to be a danger to people or property.
-The carpenter ant, for example, is dangerous because of the damage they can cause inside of a home when nesting in its structural wood.
+The carpenter ant, for example, is dangerous because of the damage it can cause inside of a home when nesting in its structural wood.
 The good news is that most of the species of ants we come across do not pose significant dangers to us or our property.
 However, ants should not be allowed to take over our property and contaminate our food.

 Why do I have an ant problem?

 There are many reasons why ants find their way into our yards and homes, but the biggest reason is food.
 If ants have placed their nest anywhere near your house, there’s a good chance they’ll eventually find their way inside.
-While out searching for food sources to feed their colonies, they often find their way in through cracks and crevices in a home’s foundation or exterior walls.
-Once inside, they may decide to stay and create a satellite nest behind your walls to be near their new food source.
+While searching for food sources to feed their colonies, they often find their way through cracks and crevices in a home’s foundation or exterior walls.
+Once inside, they may decide to stay and create a satellite nest behind your walls near their new food source.
 Ants also move indoors to escape harsh weather conditions.